toggenation/php-info/README.md

 ## Usage

-After making sure the PhpInfo module is loaded
+After making sure the `PhpInfo` Plugin is loaded

 ```php
 // in a view template